Spoke–hub distribution paradigm: East Asian relations

-In the sphere of East Asian relations, according to Victor Cha, hub-and-spokes refers to the network of bilateral alliances between United States and other individual East Asian countries.
-The system constructs a dominant bilateral security architecture in East Asia that is different from the multilateral security architecture in Europe.
+In the context of East Asian geopolitics, Victor Cha says the hub-and-spokes paradigm refers to the network of alliances the United States has built individually with other East Asian countries.
+The 1951 Security Treaty Between the United States and Japan, the 1953 U.S.–South Korea Status of Forces Agreement and the 1954 Mutual Defense Treaty between the United States and the Republic of China (later replaced by the Taiwan Relations Act) are some examples of such bilateral security relationships.
+The system creates a bilateral security architecture in East Asia that is different from the multilateral security architecture in Europe.
 The US acts as a "hub", and Asian countries like South Korea and Japan are its "spokes".
-There is a strong alliance between the hub and the spoke, but there are no firmly established connections between the spokes themselves.
+There is a strong connection between the hub and the spoke, but weak or no connections between the spokes themselves.

-This system was inspired by John Foster Dulles, the US Secretary of State from 1953 to 1959.
-He used the term twice in Tokyo and once at the San Francisco Peace Treaty of September 1951, which led to talks for bilateral peace treaty between the US and Japan.

-The 1951 Security Treaty Between the United States and Japan, the 1953 U.S.–South Korea Status of Forces Agreement and the 1954 Sino-American Mutual Defense Treaty (later replaced by the Taiwan Relations Act) are some examples of such bilateral relations.

 In April 2014, all ten ASEAN defense chiefs and United States Secretary of Defense Chuck Hagel attended the US–ASEAN Defense Forum in Hawaii.
-That was the first time the US hosted the forum.
-It was part of a US attempt to get the countries to strengthen military ties between themselves.
+The meeting was the first time the US hosted the forum and was part of a US attempt to get the countries to strengthen military ties between themselves.